 Protocol Event:

-Add Event: when a protocol request is submitted, there are many steps in between until the request is completed.
-So with this button, it allows you to insert the step you’ve done into Events log.
+Add Event: there are many steps in between the submission of a protocol and its completion.
+So with this button, Add Event allows you to insert the step you’ve done into Events log.
 This helps other users keep track of their request status.
 Events example: Put Up Protocol, Sent Out Protocol, Sent Protocol To QA…

-View Events: shows all the events you inserted using “Add Event” button:
+View Events: shows all the events you inserted using the Add Event button:

 Comments: